josh7g/Multiple-disease-detection/README.md

 I developed a Logistic Regression model to predict the likelihood of heart disease.
 The following steps were taken:

 Feature Selection: After analyzing the dataset, I selected relevant features that could contribute to predicting heart disease outcomes.
+HEART DISEASE DESCRIPTION

+age (Age of the patient in years) origin (place of study) sex (Male/Female) cp chest pain type ([typical angina, atypical angina, non-anginal, asymptomatic]) trestbps resting blood pressure (resting blood pressure (in mm Hg on admission to the hospital)) chol (serum cholesterol in mg/dl) fbs (if fasting blood sugar > 120 mg/dl) restecg (resting electrocardiographic results) -- Values: [normal, stt abnormality, lv hypertrophy]
+thalach: maximum heart rate achieved
+exang: exercise-induced angina (True/ False)
+oldpeak: ST depression induced by exercise relative to rest
+slope: the slope of the peak exercise ST segment
+ca: number of major vessels (0-3) colored by fluoroscopy
+thal: [normal; fixed defect; reversible defect]

-Model Training: I split the dataset into training and testing sets, and trained the Logistic Regression model using the training data.
+Model Training: I split the dataset into training and testing sets, and trained the Logistic Regression model using the training data
 Model Evaluation: The model's accuracy was evaluated using the testing dataset.
 The achieved accuracy was approximately 85%.
 4. Diabetes Prediction
 Support Vector Machine (SVM) Model